rrwick/Grovolve/README.md

 1. Install Visual Studio Express 2013: [www.visualstudio.com](http://www.visualstudio.com/)
 2. Install Qt SDK: [qt-project.org](http://qt-project.org/)
-3. Download Boost, compiled by Visual C++ 2013 (MSVC 12.0): [sourceforge.net/projects/boost/files/boost-binaries](http://sourceforge.net/projects/boost/files/boost-binaries/)
+3. Download Boost 1.55, compiled by Visual C++ 2013 (MSVC 12.0): [sourceforge.net/projects/boost/files/boost-binaries](http://sourceforge.net/projects/boost/files/boost-binaries/)
+  * Other versions of the Boost library should also work, but using version 1.55 will ensure save file compatibility with other versions and platforms of Grovolve.
 4. Download a compiled copy of Intel TBB: [www.threadingbuildingblocks.org/download](https://www.threadingbuildingblocks.org/download/)
 5. Download the Grovolve code from GitHub: `git clone https://github.com/rrwick/Grovolve.git`
 6. Ensure that the Grovolve directory, the Boost directory and the TBB directory are in the same parent directory.